joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 (gdb) x/20s 0x555555599d90
 0x555555599d90:	"password: E$ed633d885dcb9b2f3f0118361de4d57752712c27c5316a95d9e5e5b124\nname: elf-technician\n"
 ```
-Lateron the breakpoint is reached again when the program is waiting for the user input.
+Lateron the breakpoint is reached again, when the program is waiting for the user input.
 At this time at exactly the same memory location the decrypted password can be found:

 ```
 (gdb) x/20s 0x555555599d90